 I have never rowed before; how do I get started?

 Rowing is a great sport to begin at any age.
-ABC recommends that you start out by taking its Discover Rowing class, a 10-hour fun introduction to the sport.
+ABC recommends that you start out by taking its Discover Rowing class, a 5-6 hour fun introduction to the sport.
 Discover Rowing is offered the second weekend of the month, between March and October.
-The program begins from 6 – 8 p.m. on Friday night and runs for a half-day on Saturday and Sunday during rowing months.
+The program is held from 8:00am to 2:00pm on the second Saturday of the month.
 If you join before we are out on the water, consider Winter Conditioning, a combination of strength and flexibility exercises and erging at the Boathouse, Tues/Thurs at 5:45 p.m. and Sat at 8 a.m., December through March.
 It’s a great way to learn the rowing stroke and stay in shape before the season starts.

 I am an experienced rower.
 How do I get plugged into the Arkansas Boathouse Club?

 ABC welcomes experienced rowers; we’re thrilled to have rowers with high school or college experience.
-Please join us at a membership meeting (held the second Tuesday of the month at 7 p.m., either at the Boathouse Club or a local pub) to learn more.
 If interested, you can join online.

 I am in decent shape but haven’t rowed before; what’s the best way to get in shape for rowing?